The PAL Card (Powered Access Licence) is recognised worldwide across industries as proof of platform operator training to the highest standard.

 It is issued by the International Powered Access Federation (IPAF) to platform operators who successfully complete a training course at an IPAF-approved training centre.

-More than 90,000 PAL Cards are issued each year through over 550 IPAF-approved training centres around the world.
+More than 150,000 PAL Cards are issued each year through IPAF-approved training centres around the world.
+To get a PAL Card, find your nearest IPAF-approved training centre.

 If you need to work at height and use access equipment: